SE-UUlm/snowballr-mock-backend/README.md

 ```

 If connecting from a gRPC Web client, the `GRPC_WEB_PORT` endpoint must be
 targeted.
-If using a native client like `grpcui` or `grpcurl`, conecting to
+If using a native client like `grpcui` or `grpcurl`, connecting to
 `GRPC_PORT` is required.

+Alternatively, you can start the application by running:
+`docker compose up --build`.
+The mock backend will be available at http://localhost:3000 per default.

 ### Configuration